mdbootstrap/mdb-ui-kit/docs/4.0/getting-started/build-tools.md

 To learn more about the differences please read [this article](http://sassbreak.com/ruby-sass-libsass-differences/).

+Additionally, to maximize compatibility with webpack, we set [`node-sass-tilde-importer`](https://www.npmjs.com/package/node-sass-tilde-importer) as `importer` option of Sass.

 ## Troubleshooting

 Should you encounter problems with installing dependencies, uninstall all previous dependency versions (global and local).
 Then, rerun `npm install`.